 The Partnership, as an entity, does not have any officers or directors.
-The General Partner of the Partnership is Genesis Associates Limited Partnership.
-Genesis Associates Limited Partnership is a Michigan limited partnership and its general partner is Uniprop, Inc.
+The General Partner of the Partnership is Genesis Associates Limited Partnership and its general partner is Uniprop, Inc.

 Information concerning officers of Uniprop, Inc., during the last five years or more is as follows: